siriknikita/Personal-Finance-Tracker/README.md

 ## Testing the Application

-To enhance the project, the application was deployed and tested on Azure.
+To enhance the project, the application was deployed and tested on Render.com.
 During testing, bugs were identified and reported through the feedback form on the website.

 ## Post-Deployment Stage